System-specific parameter optimization for non-polarizable and polarizable force fields: Results and discussion

 \subsection{OPLS-AA parameterization}

-Although studies have shown that it is difficult to implicitly incorporate the polarization effect into classical FFs, \cite{zhang2012modeling, Amin2020} fine-tuning parameters of fixed-charge models to describe cation-protein systems is still attractive due to its low computational cost and easier parameterization.
-Here we tested the performance of the fixed-charge model OPLS-AA parametrized by FFAFFURR.
+Although studies have shown that it is difficult to implicitly incorporate the polarization effects into classical FFs, \cite{zhang2012modeling, Amin2020} fine-tuning parameters of fixed-charge models to describe cation-protein systems is still attractive due to its low computational cost and easier parameterization.
+Here we tested the performance of the fixed-charge model OPLS-AA parametrized using FFAFFURR.
 Five systems were tested: (1) AcAla$_{2}$NMe; (2) AcAla$_{2}$NMe+Na$^+$; (3) AcCys$^-$NMe; (4) AcCys$^-$NMe+Zn$^{2+}$; and (5) AcCys$^{-}_{2}$NMe+Zn$^{2+}$.
-AcAla$_{2}$NMe and AcAla$_{2}$NMe + Na$^+$ were used as toy models since the polarization effect caused by Na$^+$ is minor.
+AcAla$_{2}$NMe and AcAla$_{2}$NMe + Na$^+$ were used as reference models since the charge transfer and polarization effects caused by Na$^+$ are less than that of Zn$^{2+}$.
 On the contrary, Cys$^{-}$ is one of the ligands that interact with Zn$^{2+}$ in proteins, and charge transfer between Cys$^{-}$ and Zn$^{2+}$ is significant.
 For each system, 80 percent of the conformers were randomly selected as the training set, and the remaining 20 percent were used as the test set.

 We first demonstrate the functionality of FFAFFURR on the example of OPLS-AA parameterization.
 The key steps of OPLS-AA parameterization are briefly described in Figure \ref{full-opt-oplsaa} (a).
 We showed the ability to reproduce PES by optimizing parameters of bonds, angles, electrostatic interactions, LJ interactions, and torsional interactions.
 Users can choose which energy items to adjust according to their needs.
-In Figure \ref{full-opt-oplsaa} (a), the parameters in blue boxes are derived from DFT calculations and the parameters in coral boxes are fitted by LASSO or Ridge regression as described in Section \ref{Method-FFAFFURR}.
-Here, we only tested RESP partial charges, LASSO method in $\varepsilon_{ij}$ deriving, and Ridge regression in $V_{n}^{ij}$ deriving.
-The parameterization protocol followed the order shown in Figure \ref{full-opt-oplsaa} (a).
+In Figure \ref{full-opt-oplsaa} (a), the parameters in blue boxes are derived from DFT calculations and the parameters in red boxes are fitted by LASSO or Ridge regression as described in Sections \ref{Method-optimization} and \ref{Method-FFAFFURR}.
+Here, we only tested RESP partial charges, the LASSO method in deriving $\varepsilon_{ij}$, and Ridge regression in deriving $V_{n}^{ij}$.
+The parameters derived from DFT calculations are tuned first because they are considered fixed with respect to changes of the other parameters, then different tuning orders of the parameters for the other energy terms in the FF formula are tested to choose the order that gives the smallest errors between DFT and FF energies.
+The final order of the protocol is shown in Figure \ref{full-opt-oplsaa} (a).